marckean/marcseparation/_docs/the_report.md

 #### The father

 The father is aware of the physical needs of food, shelter and exercise that the children require but his insistence on them finishing everything on the plate irrespective of how long it takes, is a mistake.
-It could contribute to a cWld's anxiety at mealtime, and lead to an eating disorder or a misunderstanding of the child's psychological and emotional needs and changing their dietary requirements with age.
+It could contribute to a child's anxiety at mealtime, and lead to an eating disorder or a misunderstanding of the child's psychological and emotional needs and changing their dietary requirements with age.

 His reliance on the paternal grandmother to assist him with parenting advice may be misplaced, given that she raised him largely with punishment and denied that it would be an issue if the children were changed from two days to seven days a fortnight.
 The paternal grandmother did not appear to be psychologically minded to me and have insight into the children' s emotional lives.
 The father clashed with his sister over the way he was managing the separation.
 Presumably they had disagreed over parenting.